Book appointments with minimum wait-time & verified doctor details

 3. What are the stages of measles and how long does a person stay infectious?

-The different stages of measles include:
+The stages of measles are:

 4. Is there a way to prevent it?